HaraldoFilho/Android-Scripts/README.md

 ### [gitHubRelease.pl](https://github.com/mohb-apps/Scripts/blob/master/gitHubRelease.pl)

 Used to upload app releases to GitHub.
-Only the source code is uploaded (drawables, mipmaps and xml files containing API keys are excluded).
-Additionaly, there is an option to upload the test codes together with the main application code.
+It copies all the project files from _AndroidStudioProjects_ directory, excluding API string files, commits the changes and upload them to GitHub.